 2001 • 2002 • 2003 • 2004 • 2005

-In a nutshell: This article is an overview of your Aztek's audio system and its upgrade options.
+In brief: This Crutchfield Research Garage article gives you an overview of your Aztek's stock stereo system and your aftermarket upgrade options.
 Use our vehicle selector to find the gear that will fit your Pontiac.

 Overview of the Pontiac Aztek